-Second, we find that the combination of more than two representations does not yield further enhancements.
-For example, \delete{engineering-sequence-tree}heuristic-sequence-tree is able to achieve a prediction accuracy of 82.10\%, outperforming sequence-tree by 0.48\%, while underperforming \delete{engineering-sequence}heuristic-sequence and \delete{engineering-tree}heuristic-tree by 2.49\% and 1.13\%.
+Second, we find that combining more than two representations does not yield further improvements.
+For example, heuristic-sequence-tree is able to achieve a prediction accuracy of 82.10\%, outperforming sequence-tree by 0.48\%, while underperforming heuristic-sequence and heuristic-tree by 2.49\% and 1.13\%.
 The possible reason is that the fusion methods (\ie the vector concatenation in intermediate fusion and the average prediction probability in backend fusion) employed are naive to extract the deep relationships among the various representations.
-Thus, future researchers should further explore advanced techniques that can fusion various patch representations for better prediction performance.
-Third, when comparing the two fusion strategies, we find that, the intermediate fusion outperforms the backend fusion by 1.22\% of accuracy, 0.75\% of precision, 1.70\% of recall, 1.23\% of F1, 1.20\% of AUC on the \delete{engineering-sequence}heuristic-sequence representation.
-However, for the other two representation fusion scenarios, the backend fusion achieves better or slightly better results than the intermediate fusion, such as an average improvement of 1.55\% 1.15\%, 1.28\%, 0.69\%, and 0.78\% on the \delete{engineering-tree}heuristic-tree, \delete{engineering-graph}heuristic-graph, sequence-tree, sequence-graph, tree-graph representations.
+Thus, future researchers should further explore advanced techniques that can fuse various patch representations for better prediction performance.
+Third, when comparing the two fusion strategies, we find that the intermediate fusion outperforms the backend fusion by 1.22\% of accuracy, 0.75\% of precision, 1.70\% of recall, 1.23\% of F1, and 1.20\% of AUC on the heuristic-sequence representation.
+However, for the other two representation fusion scenarios, the backend fusion achieves better or slightly better results than the intermediate fusion, with average improvements of 1.55\%, 1.15\%, 1.28\%, 0.69\%, and 0.78\% on the heuristic-tree, heuristic-graph, sequence-tree, sequence-graph, and tree-graph representations.
 Besides, for the fusion of more than two features, the two fusion methods achieve comparable results, such as 0.36\%, 0.39\%, 0.20\%, 0.17\%, 0.71\% improvement or disimprovement on five representations, as listed in the last five rows in Table~\ref{tab:fusion}.

-\myfinding{3}{Our comparison results demonstrate that, the fusion of two representations can improve the prediction performance, while incorporating more representations tends to have a detrimental effect due to the simplistic nature of the utilized fusion models. }
+\myfinding{3}{Our comparison results demonstrate that the fusion of two representations can improve the prediction performance, while incorporating more representations tends to have a detrimental effect due to the simplistic nature of the utilized fusion models. }